MLL391 - Civil Procedure and Dispute Resolution

 Trimester 2: Burwood (Melbourne), Waterfront (Geelong), Online, Community Based Delivery (CBD)*

 |Previously coded as:||MLL112|

 The unit investigates the legal process of civil dispute resolution in our society.
 This unit examines procedural law, which is the law of 'how' one enforces substantive legal rights and duties, or the method through which rights (no matter what they are) get realised in our courts.
-Although the unit focuses on the Supreme Court of Victoria (General Civil Procedure) Rules, supplemented by cases and scholarly analysis, means of resolving disputes other than traditional litigation are considered.
+Although the unit focuses on the Supreme Court of Victoria (General Civil Procedure) Rules, it broadens jurisdictional knowledge by comparing procedural rules with those of the other State and Territory, and, where relevant, foreign jurisdictions, and is supplemented by cases and scholarly analysis, means of resolving disputes other than traditional litigation are considered.
 The syllabus roughly follows litigation process and includes the role of the court in an adversarial system; court structure and jurisdiction; initiation of proceedings; pleadings; joinder of claims and parties, including group and representative actions; discovery; dispositions without trial, including summary procedures and compromise; judgment; costs; and forms of alternative dispute resolution such as arbitration and mediation.

 Unit Fee Information

 Click on the fee link below which describes you:

 You can apply online for this single unit via the Deakin Applicant Portal.
 Enter the unit code above and follow the steps to submit your application online.
 Once submitted, we'll be in contact via email to confirm your place.

 You can apply for multiple units in one trimester in a single application or to study multiple units over subsequent trimesters, you'll need to submit a separate application for each study period.